An airplane tacking off with Chicago Union Station in the background.

 • Walk: It’s about a 20-minute walk east.
 I’ve done this many times, and honestly, it can be just as fast—or faster—than taking public transit, depending on the time of day.

 • CTA (“L”) or Bus: Several CTA routes can get you there.
-I recommend using a transit app like Google Maps to find the best option based on your timing.
+I recommend using a transit app, such as Google Maps, to find the best option based on your schedule.
 (Your route to the airport might not be the same as your route back.)

 • Taxi or Rideshare: This is a convenient choice if you’ve got luggage or want a simple transfer.

 🧳 Travel Tip: If you’re walking or using the CTA, remember that you’ll need to carry your luggage up and down stairs—so pack light if you can!
-There are elevators, but there is not much room on busy trains.
+There are elevators, but there is limited space on busy trains.

 Take the South Shore Line to South Bend Airport